-Before you start make sure you watch the mission video with the children.
-This gives an overview of the objectives of the games and also talks through the navigation of the site.
+Before you start, watch the mission video with the children.
+This gives the objectives of the games and also talks through the navigation of the site.

-Give out Name Cards to your students on lanyards or stick it in their Reading Record.
+Give out Name Cards to your students on lanyards or stick them in their Reading Record.
 Watch this quick video to show you how to download them.

 Share information about the program with parents and send home their login details using this letter.
 We also have a Spanish and Chinese translation.

 Shout about it on social media.
 Post this picture along with the following text:

 We teach early reading and spelling using phonics.
 We have secured a subscription for each child in [class] to www.phonicshero.com to reinforce what we have taught in the classroom.
 There are over 850 phonics games which can be used online and on an Android tablet or iPad.
 Your child’s teacher will be in touch shortly with usernames and passwords.
 Happy reading!”